imvinnyc/FitBuddy/README.md

 ```
 - **Create a Virtual Environment (Optional) (Recommended)**
 ```
-python -m venv venv # To create the virtual environment venv\Scripts\activate # To activate the virtual environment on Windows source venv/bin/activate # To activate the virtual environment on Mac/Linux
+python3 -m venv venv # To create the virtual environment venv\Scripts\activate # To activate the virtual environment on Windows source venv/bin/activate # To activate the virtual environment on Mac/Linux
 ```